RIFTLIVE/To-do-List-Website/README.md

-# todolists
+# To-Do List
-A simple todolist website
+A simple todolist website implemented in HTML, CSS and Javascript